In this Article

 - Dosing considerations for Lactobacillus.

-There is some concern that people with weakened immune systems, such as people with HIV/AIDS or organ transplant recipients, might have an overgrowth of lactobacillus from taking supplements containing live bacteria.
+Weakened immune system: There is some concern that lactobacillus from supplements that contain live bacteria might grow too well in people whose immune systems are weakened.
+This includes people with HIV/AIDS or people who have taken medicines to prevent rejection of a transplanted organ.
 Lactobacillus has caused disease (rarely) in people with weakened immune systems.
-To be on the safe side, if you have a weakened immune system, avoid taking supplements containing live bacteria without advice from your healthcare giver.
+To be on the safe side, if you have a weakened immune system, talk with your healthcare provider before taking lactobacillus.

 Report Problems to the Food and Drug Administration